 Explore Scientific ED80 Review

 I also noticed terms like “doublet” and “triplet” being used, so I investigated further.
-It turns out that a triplet refractor can offer impressive color correction and brilliant high-contrast images.
-Traits that make this type of telescope perfect for astrophotography.
-Now, which triplet “Apo” to choose?
+I learned that a triplet apochromatic telescope design offered impressive color correction and brilliant high-contrast images.
+The high-quality glass design of an apochromatic refractor reminds me of a high-end telephoto camera lens.

 The fine-tuning knob was something I had never used before, and at this point, I could tell that this telescope was made for astrophotography.
 Even without a field-flattener, the stars remained sharp pinpoints almost to the very edges of my image.